ThomasSilloway/GodotModCapableGame/README.md

 # GodotModCapableGame
-Creating a game template that is set up for mod support from the beginning
+A game template that is set up for mod support from the beginning

 Inspired by: https://www.youtube.com/watch?v=tTdToEu6x8U and https://www.youtube.com/watch?v=K3MnEvrC8TA